zzjjjiang/python-starter/Intro/readme.md

 ```

 # Ex: 22 Morse Codify It
 Create a program that converts text to morse code.
 The program loops indefinitely until `control+c`is entered by the user.
 The program will contain a function called `convertTextToMorseCode(inputString)`.
-This function will contain the following dictionary:
+This function contains a parameter called `inputString` and will contain the following dictionary:

 ```
 textToMorseDict = {